 The party usually polls around 13 percent support, going up to 21 percent in the 2015 election.

-A year earlier, after the European Parliament elections, the nationalists spurned cooperation with the Dutch Freedom Party and the French Front national in favor of an alliance with Britain’s Conservatives — hardly paragons of the far right.
+A year earlier, after the European Parliament elections, the nationalists spurned cooperation with the Dutch Freedom Party and the French National Front in favor of an alliance with Britain’s Conservatives — hardly paragons of the far right.

 “Anti-migration sentiments are thus channeled in a healthy way,” argues Kirchick; through the parliamentary process, “not onto the streets.”

-This also means recognizing that there are real problems.
+This also means recognizing there are real problems.
 You can reject the rhetoric or the solutions of the far right without dismissing their grievances as racist or imagined.